CVE Expert Consultant, Podcast Producer and Host, Undisclosed

 Chaudry is a 2016 Aspen Ideas Scholar, Fellow of the Truman National Security Project, a Fellow of the American Muslim Civic Leadership Institute, and a Fellow of the Shalom Hartman Institute.
 She is the public advocate of Adnan Syed, the wrongfully-convicted man at the center of the most popular podcast in history, Serial, and is the co-producer and co-host of the podcast Undisclosed, with over 80 million downloads.

 Chaudry is a frequent public speaker on CVE, criminal justice, advocacy, new media, faith and gender.
 She has addressed dozens of national and international conferences, including the private sector, government (State Department and National Counter Terror Center) and nonprofit organizations.
-Her writing appears in many outlets, including Time, The Guardian and others, and her book, Adnan’s Story, was published in August 2016 by St. Martin’s Press.
+Her writing appears in many outlets, including Time, The Guardian and others, and her New York Times bestselling book, Adnan’s Story, was published in August 2016 by St. Martin’s Press.

 Tristan Harris is a design thinker, philosopher and entrepreneur.
 He co-founded Apture in 2007 after dropping out of Stanford’s master’s program in computer science, and is rated number 16 in Inc. Magazine’s “30 under 30” list of entrepreneurs for 2009.
 A Mayfield Fellow with the Stanford Technology Ventures Program in entrepreneurship, Harris’s career spans the open-content world of Wikia and the user interface engineering world of Apple.
 By the age of 20, Harris had filed his first patents around new information navigation and browsing interfaces.
 His work has been featured in numerous publications and he has given lectures and talks in conferences and universities across the world, including at MIT’s Media Lab and at Stanford University.
 Harris holds several patents from his work at Apple, Wikia, Apture and Google.